sunildkumar/glicko_as_ml/README.md

 ![20000 Rounds](figures/2000.png)

-After 10,000 rounds our results remain stable and our confidence bounds are really tight.
+After 10,000 rounds our results remain stable and our confidence bounds are really tight (they are artificially bounded below at 30 per Glickman's recommendation).

 ![10000 Rounds](figures/10000.png)

 ## Evaluating solution
 Here's the ground truth `p_win` function evaluated on each pair of (player, game) in the population.
-I made up the ground truth `p_win` function pretty arbitrarily (it is a logistic function) you can checkout in glicko_experimentation.py if you are curious.
+I made up the ground truth `p_win` function pretty arbitrarily (it is a logistic function) you can check it out in glicko_experimentation.py if you are curious.

 ![Ground Truth Results](figures/true_win_probs.png)

 As a comparision here's the model we learned from our simulation.
 Glickman gives us a convinent way to calcuate the expected outcome of a (player, game) pair.
 We can see that they are pretty similar, but how similar are they?
 ![Learned Results](figures/estimated_win_probs.png)

 To help answer this question we can plot the absolute value of the difference between these two matricies, which tells us how different the predicted vs ground truth value is for each (player, game) pair.
 You can see that most error accumulates along the 50% win probability line - maybe because these observations were inherently more noisy.
-We find that on average the model's prediction is within 0.96% of the true value, which is awesome!
+We find that on average the model's prediction is within 0.96% of the true value, which is pretty suprising to me.

 ![Comparing Results](figures/difference.png)